 — Leeds United (@LUFC) March 15, 2022

 These performances were noticed by Bielsa, who promoted him to the senior side in December against Arsenal.
-With this, he became the youngest-ever player to feature in the Premier League.
+With this, he became the youngest-ever player to feature in a Premier League squad.
 However, he did not make any appearances throughout the season.
-Expect that to change next season.
+Expect that to change this season.

 – Cresswell is levels above

 – Archie Gray is well beyond his years

 – Summerville is a wizard

 – Bate could do it in the PL

 – Leeds were good for at least a point

 It is no secret that Gray is the golden boy for the club’s future.
 His rise will also be helped now that Leeds remain in the Premier League.
 This will ensure he gets a chance to play among the world’s best.